 141 km2 in size | 134 metres above sea level | 131 metres maximum depth

 Randsfjorden is located in the region of Oppland, south-west of Mjøsa, and north-west of Oslo.
 It is surrounded by hills, forests, and agricultural land.

 The lake is long and narrow, and the main inflow of water comes from the northwestern river Etna.
 The main outlet in the south is the Randselva, which leads the water towards the next lake on our list: Tyrifjorden.

 Randsfjorden – as the name indicates – is a so-called fjord-lake – or a moraine-dammed lake.
 This kind of freshwater lakes was created as the ice melted after the last ice-age.
 The melting ice left mounds of rocks and dirt, acting like dams in the landscape.

-In his sagas, Snorri Sturluson recorded how Halvdan Svarte drowned in Randsfjorden, when the horse and sleigh he was travelling with went through the ice.
-Halvdan was the father of Harald Hårfagre, or Harald Fairhair, known as the first King of Norway.
+In his sagas, Snorri Sturluson recorded how the regional chieftain Halvdan Svarte drowned in Randsfjorden, when the horse and sleigh he was travelling with went through the ice.
+Halvdan was the father of Harald Hårfagre, or Harald Fairhair, often referred to as the first king of the whole of Norway.

 137 km2 in size | 63 metres above sea level | 295 metres maximum depth